 The position you sleep in most determines how thick and firm a pillow you need.
 A back sleeper would benefit from a thinner, softer one while a side sleeper requires thicker support.
 And if you prefer a cool pillow, synthetic or down would suit you better than memory foam.
 But let’s move onto the reviews, and you’ll see what we mean.

-The best pillows for relieving neck pain reviewed
+Top pillows for relieving neck pain

 We’ll begin with orthopedic pillows that cushion and cradle your cervical spine to relieve pressure and keep it aligned properly while you rest.